Blog

 • In London, it’s common for consular officers to insist on original, hard-copy bank statements rather than PDF downloads.
 This extra step can add weeks to the preparation timeline if your bank needs time to print and certify documents.
 2

-• For applicants going through New York, notarized lease agreements are the norm, even when the same lease would be acceptable without notarization elsewhere.
+• For applicants going through New York, notarised lease agreements are the norm, even when the same lease would be acceptable without notarisation elsewhere.
 Coordinating this with a Portuguese landlord can require careful timing.
 3

 • Sydney tends to be strict about business plan formatting, often preferring structured, data-driven plans with clear financial projections.
 A well-structured business plan aligned with the Portuguese economy is more likely to pass their review without revision requests.
 4